milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 B. How We Use Information Collected Through Digital Citizenship Quizzes

 Quizzes provided by Common Sense Education are available at the end of each lesson in the Digital Citizenship Curriculum.
 Each quiz includes 4-6 questions that have varied formats: multiple choice, drag and drop to complete a sentence, and drag and drop sorting.
-The quiz is autograded and students can see their results immediately.
+The quiz is auto graded and students can see their results immediately.
 The quizzes are intended to assess student understanding after the teacher has completed the corresponding lesson.

 Common Sense quiz reports (for the entire class and individual student) are only accessible to a teacher who is authenticated with Google Classroom and who requests specific quiz reports on specified students authenticated with Google Classroom.
 Common Sense uses the data collected through Digital Citizenship Quizzes exclusively for the purpose of providing the CS Digital Curriculum services to the school districts using Common Sense's free online educational services.
 Common Sense works with the following third party service providers to provide Google Classroom integrated quizzes through the Digital Citizenship curriculum: